Obituary: Eunice Merrigan

-She is survived by her three children and spouses; Rod Merrigan, (Lee Anne), Kenna, (Scott Holloway), Todd, (Stephani), and four grandchildren; Ella, Patrick, Hannah, Sarah (Pete) Surette.
+She is survived by her three children and spouses; Rod Merrigan, (Lee Anne), Kenna, (Scott Holloway), Todd, (Stephani), and four grandchildren; Ella, Patrick, Hannah, Sara (Pete) Surette.

 In lieu of flowers please make donations to St. Nicholas Catholic School on 806 Fifth Street Rupert, Idaho.
 The family would like to express our appreciation to Mini-Cassia Hearts 4 Seniors.
-Funeral arrangements are pending with Morrison Funeral Home.
-Funeral services will be posted on Morrison Funeral Home website.
+Graveside services will be held at 11:00 a.m.
+Wednesday, August 19, 2020 at the Rupert Cemetery.
+Those attending are asked to practice CDC recommendations.
+Arrangements are under the direction of Morrison Funeral Home, 188 South Hwy 24 in Rupert.

 Obituaries Newsletter